mehulCS23095/mehul32/README.md

 # mehul32
 This is my first repository.
-This to increase in knowledge .
+This to increase in knowledge.